B-AROL-O/ARNEIS/docs/howto/howto-prepare-rpi4b-for-arneis.md

-# HOWTO: Preparing a Raspberry Pi 4B for the ARNEIS project
+# HOWTO Prepare a Raspberry Pi 4B for the ARNEIS project

 <!-- (2022-01-12 07:44 CET) -->